 Elmira Heights is a very small village located in the state of New York.
 With a population of 3,982 people and two constituent neighborhoods, Elmira Heights is the 370th largest community in New York.
 Elmira Heights has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Elmira Heights is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Elmira Heights is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Elmira Heights who work in office and administrative support (19.47%), sales jobs (8.18%), and teaching (8.12%).
+Overall, Elmira Heights is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Elmira Heights who work in office and administrative support (16.95%), food service (8.40%), and sales jobs (7.76%).

 The people who call Elmira Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elmira Heights residents report their race to be White, followed by Asian.
-Important ancestries of people in Elmira Heights include Irish, German, English, and Polish.
+Important ancestries of people in Elmira Heights include German, Italian, English, and Ukrainian.

 The most common language spoken in Elmira Heights is English.
-Other important languages spoken here include French and Hindi.
+Other important languages spoken here include French and Korean.